rashmiKumari03/DS_Learning_KNYT/02.Student_Performance_ML_E2E_project/README.md

     -> step1: dvc init --> this will make two things... (a) .dvc (folder)  (b) .dvcignore (We are not suppose to commit this .dvc in github) (And in this .dvc --> entire tracking of data will be there.)
-    (Before doing dvc init make sure we have done git init otherwise error would be there...)

     -> step2: bash '''dvc add artifacts/raw.csv'''
     (We will  get error like ,because we were already tracking the artifacts using git and now we were trying to track it using dvc)